 - Engineering.
 Minecraft has a substance called "redstone".
 Redstone dust, when placed by the player, can carry "power," which is kind of like a direct current of electricity.
 The redstone system is essentially an emulation of Real Life non-integrated electronic circuits, which you can use to control the behavior of certain blocks and items in the world.
 For example, a player can build a locked door that only opens for about a second when a nearby button is pushed, or wire an on/off switch to a floodgate that allows them to turn a waterfall on and off like a light, or rig a pressure-sensitive plate connected to a machine that fires a volley of arrows at whatever stepped on the plate.

 - Exploration.
 Minecraft's world, and its various landscape and "biomes", are procedurally generated as the player ventures into unexplored areas.
 Thus, the map is, for all practical purposes, infinite (though it's often said that, due to technical limitations, the engine would crap out at around 8 times the surface area of Earth).
-Additionally, players are eventually able to craft their own Portal Network of Cool Gates, (apparently inspired by the Wheel of Time series) which allow players to travel throughout the world at eight times the normal rate, if you don't mind the risks.
-Of course, some people build portals just to explore the "Nether", which contains several unique resources like netherrack, a strange mineral that can burn forever, or glowstone, which is a useful light source and potion ingredient.
+Additionally, players are eventually able to craft their own Portal Network of Cool Gates, (apparently inspired by The Wheel of Time series) opening to a dimension known as the Nether, which allows travel throughout the world at eight times the normal rate, if you don't mind the risks, as the Nether contains both large amounts of lava and of hostile monsters.
+Of course, some people build portals just to explore the Nether, which contains several unique resources like netherrack, a strange mineral that can burn forever, or glowstone, which is a useful light source and potion ingredient.
 A safer traveling alternative would be using boats or minecarts.

 - Farming.
 There are a number of different types of plants and animals that can be farmed for resources.
 Trees can be grown for wood, a common and versatile building material, and wood can be turned into charcoal, which is used to cook food, smelt ore, and craft torches.
 Sugar cane can be grown for sugar or paper.
 Cacti can be grown for defensive purposes and dye production.
 Wheat, mushrooms, watermelons, apples, cocoa beans, potatoes, and carrots can be grown for food.
 Pumpkins can be grown to make Jack-O-Lanterns, golems, and special helmets that provide protection against Endermen.
 Nether wart, which has rather different growing conditions, is an important potion ingredient.
 Chickens lay a few eggs every day, and can be killed for meat and feathers.
 Cows can provide milk, as well as meat and leather if you have a sustainable breeding population and enough wheat to feed them.
 Sheep produce wool, which can be dyed sixteen different colors and used for decoration, or made into a bed to change your spawn point and make nighttime pass faster.